aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 # Tailbiter: from Python to Bytecode

 > "Python is about having the simplest, dumbest compiler imaginable."
-> ---Guido von Rossum in *Masterminds of Programming*
+> ---Guido van Rossum, *Masterminds of Programming*

 People write source code, machines run machine code.
 A compiler turns one into the other---how?
-The whiff of magic to this hasn't quite gone away: you might spend a semester building one compiler, for a much simpler language than the one you wrote it in.
+The whiff of magic to this hasn't quite
+left: you might spend a semester building one compiler, for a language much simpler than the one you wrote it in.
 Did you just call on a big genie to make a small one?

 To dispel the mystery, there are some great short compilers to read.
-This chapter will add another toy example one to the literature, this time trying to keep it real in an unusual way: being able to compile itself, and not omitting the practical details of features like debug support.
+In this chapter we'll write another toy one, this time aiming to keep it real in an unusual way: by being complete enough to compile itself and to include the practical details of debug support.
 Call it Tailbiter.
-Since something has to go, we'll skip the whole topic of optimization.
+Since something has to go, we'll skip the whole topic of optimization---that is, making the output code less stupid.

-Our source language and implementation language---the language we compile from, and the one we code the compiler in---are a subset of Python 3.4.
+Our source language and implementation language---the language we compile from, and the one we code the compiler in---will be a subset of Python 3.4.
 (Deciding just what subset took some exploring.)
-The target machine is the CPython bytecode virtual machine, also version 3.4.
+We'll target the CPython bytecode virtual machine, also version 3.4.

 [XXX It'd be nice to have a figure with the ASDL grammar of Python ASTs, with our subset's omissions italicized or something.
 But since